Jump to content

 4. The hands-on manager.
 You’re not afraid to roll up your sleeves and write what needs to be written or do what it takes to create the proposal.
 You may have come up through the ranks, have some skills, and have difficulty letting go.

 5. The technician.
 You see yourself as best supporting the people working on the proposal by refining the process and improving the tools.
-You manage people by process instead of relationships.
-You find this works best in the highly stressful environment of proposals, where people can be difficult but process is reliable.
+You manage the process and have trouble with people who won't follow it.
+You find this approach works best in the highly stressful environment of proposals, where people can be difficult but process is reliable.
 You may have been an introverted techie who worked in isolation in a past life.
 You might still be.

 6. The perfectionist.
 The idea of submitting a proposal with any kind of defect runs counter to the way the world should work.
 You demand time for proper editing.
 You focus on the reviews and double checking more than you do on coaching the writers or defining the message.
 You just want to make sure that what gets submitted is perfect.
 You may have been an editor in a past life.
 You also may be at risk of overemphasizing CYA.

-8. The know-it-all.
-You handle the stress of getting everyone on the same page regarding the proposal, by force of will based on your expertise.
+11. The know-it-all.
+It's not your fault that you know better than anyone else what to propose, how to present it, and how to prepare the proposal.
 You define the standards and expectations and make everyone else conform to them.
 Without this, you fear chaos will reign.
+At a minimum, your company would lose because no one else knows what you know.
 You may have been an only child in a past life.

 If you are a blend, you are easier to work with.
-If you are an archetype of one of them, if you are in your element you’ll flourish.
+If you are an archetype of one of them, then if you are in your element you’ll flourish.
 Outside of that, your lack of perspective will create friction that will impact your proposals.
+Even in your element, any lack of self-awareness will result in constant struggles.

-Which ones are you?
+Which of these are you?
 Which ones are you in denial about?
 What does your company need?
 How readily do you switch points of view based on the circumstances?

 Have fun with this, but give it some real thought…